ineffectivecoder/LDAPtickler/README.md

                                delegation
-    dnsrecords                 Returns DNS records stored in Active Directory domaincontrollers          Lists all domain controllers in the domain groups                     Lists all security and distribution groups groupswithmembers          Lists groups and their associated members kerberoastable             Finds accounts vulnerable to Kerberoasting
+    dnsrecords                 Returns DNS records stored in Active Directory domaincontrollers          Lists all domain controllers in the domain gmsaaccounts               Lists all Group Managed Service Accounts (gMSAs) in the domain
+    groups                     Lists all security and distribution groups groupswithmembers          Lists groups and their associated members kerberoastable             Finds accounts vulnerable to Kerberoasting